Ralsei-x64/aethers-oc-efi/README.md

  - Virtualization (This is known on AMD hackintoshes)
  - Some features of certain Adobe Apps.
 (Like motion stabilizing in Premiere Pro)
  - Joining calls on the official Discord app.
 (Might just be a personal issue, but Vesktop does not suffer from this issue.)

-~~**Solution I found for networking:** If you don't have access to a compatible network adapter or networking card, you can use an Android device to function as a USB Wi-Fi adapter.
-Using **[HoRNDIS](https://github.com/jwise/HoRNDIS)**, you can connect an Android phone for tethering on macOS.
-Keep in mind, this might not work on some devices (like carrier locked devices) and my device is a custom rommed Pixel.
-Using a Pixel 3 running Project Elixir, you can use it as a hotspot device using only Wi-Fi (similar to how hotspot sharing works on Windows devices).
-Obviously, due to this approach, you will not get iServices.~~

 ps.
 If you have anything to contribute, please do <3.